Connecticut Forest & Parks Association Trails

 For decades, there existed something called the Connecticut 400 Club which recognized those who have hiked all the CFPA trails of Connecticut.
-Since the “Club’s” inception, over 400 more miles were added to the task, but no one bothered to update the name.This is an interesting read; an old NYT article about the CT 400.
+Since the “Club’s” creation, over 400 more miles were added to the task, but no one bothered to update the name.This is an interesting read; an old NYT article about the CT 400.

 Since “400” made no sense, the CFPA changed things up in 2015 and retired the Club.
 Now you can earn rewards by hiking various lengths of CFPA trails: 200, 400, and 800 miles.
 I’m okay with the change.

 Another 21st century change was the designation of The New England Trail as a National Scenic Trail.
 This includes the Menunkatuck, Mattabessett, and Metacomet Trails in Connecticut.
 (It continues north through Massachusetts to New Hampshire for a total of 215 miles.)
-Soon after that happened, we got a new edition of the Connecticut Walk Book (my favorite book) and online maps.
+Soon after that happened, we got a new edition of the Connecticut Walk Book (my favorite book) and an online map.